IBM/universal-connectors/docs/general topics/aws.md

 	                     type => "S3"
     }

-## Configuring Amazon S3 auditing via SQS
+## Configuring Amazon S3 Auditing via SQS

-In this mode, events are moved to the SQS message queuing service, and then to the Guardium universal connector.
-It provides load balancing for multiple connectors from one database to the Guardium universal connector.
+In this mode, events are moved to the SQS message queuing service, and then to the Guardium Universal Connector.
+It provides load balancing for multiple connectors from one database to the Guardium Universal Connector.

-### Moving events from S3 to SQS
+### Moving Events from S3 to SQS
 Guardium uses input from the SQS message queuing service.
 Learn how to move events from S3 to SQS.

-#### Before you begin
+#### Before You Begin
-Complete all tasks in Configuring Amazon S3 auditing with CloudWatch.
+Complete all tasks in Configuring Amazon S3 Auditing with CloudWatch.

 #### Procedure
 1. Create a queue.
 See [Creating an Amazon SQS queue (console)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/step-create-queue.html).